The Internet's Pumpkin and Halloween Authority

 Pumpkin Picking Tips

 Going out to a pumpkin patch to pick pumpkins, is a fun filled rite of the Fall season.
-Whether you go out into a field filled with bright, orange pumpkins, or buy them at a roadside stand, we want to be certain that you get the absolutely best pumpkin for carving, decorating and eating!
+Whether you go out into a field filled with bright, orange pumpkins, or buy them at a roadside stand, we want to be certain that you select the absolutely best pumpkin for carving, decorating and eating!

 Pumpkins are called "Long keepers".
 A healthy, uncarved pumpkin can last to Thanksgiving and beyond.